rjohnsen/threathunting-book/content/about/faq.md

 Not at the moment.

 This project is maintained as a living HTML/Markdown publication.
-New sections are added, changed, corrected, and reorganized as the material matures.
+New sections are added, changed, corrected, and reorganised as the material matures.
 A static PDF or e-book would become outdated quickly and would add extra maintenance overhead.

 A PDF or e-book version may become possible later, once the content is more stable.